laravel/docs/events.md

         return true;
     }

-Since these files will be discovered each time your application boots, you can cache the list using the `event:cache` command.
-This  will keep a cache of discovered files, useful for production environments.
-Meanwhile, the `event:clear` command will clear the cache of events.

-To get a list of the discovered events and their listeners, call the `event:list` command.
+By default, all listeners within your application's Listeners directory will be scanned.
+If you would like to define additional directories to scan, you may override the `discoverEventsWithin` method in your `EventServiceProvider`:

+    /**
+     * Get the listener directories that should be used to discover events.
+     *
+     * @return array
+     */
+    protected function discoverEventsWithin()
+    {
+        return [
+            $this->app->path('Listeners'),
+        ];
+    }

+In production, you likely do not want the framework to scan all of your listeners on every request.
+Therefore, during your deployment process, you should run the `event:cache` Artisan command to cache a manifest of all of your application's events and listeners.
+This manifest will be used by the framework to speed up the event registration process.
+The `event:clear` command may be used to destroy the cache.

+> {tip} The `event:list` command may be used to display a list of all events and listeners registered by your application.

 <a name="defining-events"></a>
 ## Defining Events